Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

 \subsection{Simulation Parameters}

-For practical relevance, the simulation parameters are motivated by published literature and summarized in Table \ref{table:set_up}.
-Importantly, Nevins et al.\cite{Nevins2023, Nevins2024} reported that the median number of clusters randomized was 11 (Q1-Q3: 8-18), the median number of sequences was 5 (Q1-Q3: 4-7), and the median sample size was 2,724 (Q1-Q3: 643-14,734), where Q1 and Q3 denote the first and third quartiles, respectively.
-Furthermore, Korevaar et al.\cite{Korevaar2021} investigated 44 continuous outcomes from the CLustered Outcome Dataset (CLOUD) bank, reporting ICCs typically ranging between 0.01 and 0.1, with a median CAC of 0.73 (Q1-Q3: 0.19-0.91).
+The simulation parameters are motivated by published literature and summarized in Web Table~ 3.
+Specifically, Nevins et al.\cite{Nevins2023, Nevins2024} reported that the median number of clusters randomized was 11 (Q1--Q3: 8--18), the median number of sequences was 5 (Q1--Q3: 4--7), and the median sample size was 2,724 (Q1--Q3: 643--14,734), where Q1 and Q3 denote the first and third quartiles, respectively.
+Additionally, Korevaar et al.\cite{Korevaar2021} investigated 44 continuous outcomes from the CLustered Outcome Dataset (CLOUD) bank, reporting ICCs typically ranging between 0.01 and 0.1, with a median CAC of 0.73 (Q1--Q3: 0.19--0.91).

-Based on these findings, we consider a standard SW-CRT design with $I \in (16, 32)$ clusters, $J \in (5, 9)$ periods, $Q \in (4, 8)$ sequences, and $K_{ij} = 50$ for all $i \in \{1, \ldots, I\}$ and $j \in \{1, \ldots, J\}$ (i.e., equal numbers of individuals per cluster-period).
-For ICC-related parameters, the CTD structure assumes $\rho_0 \in (0.01, 0.05)$, $\rho_1 = 0.1$, and $\tau_\epsilon^2 = 1$ with the CAC equal to 0.5 or 0.8 under the control condition.
-The corresponding CAC under the intervention condition and $\tau_v^2$ can then be calculated based on formulas provided in Table \ref{table:ICC}.
-Additionally, for evaluating the validity of the Wald test in terms of type I error rate, we assume an intervention effect size of zero (i.e., $\delta = \Delta = 0$).
-It is important to note that when we set $\Delta = 0$, the average of all point intervention effects equals zero.
-However, it does not necessarily imply that each point intervention effect $\delta(s)$ is equal to zero.
-For each simulation study, we simulated 2,000 datasets, ensuring the Monte Carlo standard error within $\pm 0.5\%$ for a coverage probability of 95\%.\cite{Morris2019}
+Based on these findings, we consider SW-CRTs with $I \in (16, 32)$ clusters, $J \in (5, 9)$ periods, $Q \in (4, 8)$ sequences, and $K_{ij} = 50$ for all $i \in \{1, \ldots, I\}$ and $j \in \{1, \ldots, J\}$ (i.e., equal numbers of individuals per cluster-period).
+For the data-generating process using the CTD structure, we fix $\tau_\varepsilon^2 = 1$ and consider two scenarios.
+In the presence of a random intervention effect, we specify $\rho_0 \in (0.01, 0.05)$, $\rho_1 = 0.1$, and the CAC under control equal to 0.5 or 0.8.
+The corresponding variance components are then obtained by solving the expressions in Table~ \ref{table:ICC}.
+In the absence of a random intervention effect, $\rho_0 = \rho_1$ and the CAC is the same under both conditions; we therefore specify $\rho_0 \in (0.01, 0.05)$ and the CAC equal to 0.5 or 0.8.
+To evaluate the validity of the Wald test in terms of type I error rate, we set the intervention effect size to zero (i.e., $\delta = \Delta = 0$).
+It is important to note that when $\Delta = 0$, the average of all point intervention effects equals zero; however, this does not necessarily imply that each point intervention effect $\delta(s)$ is individually equal to zero.
+For each simulation study, we generated 2,000 datasets, ensuring a Monte Carlo standard error within $\pm 0.5\%$ for a coverage probability of 95\%.\cite{Morris2019}